2. Economic statistics (World Trade Organization)

 International Merchandise Trade Statistics and Tariff and Trade Databases

 On tariffs and tariff-related imports, the WTO collects primary data from national compilers.
-The WTO actively cooperates with UNCTAD and the International Trade Centre (ITC) to enhance the exchange of tariff information through a Common Analytical Market Access database (CAMAD) combining information on tariffs and imports at the tariff line level.
-The WTO also maintains a database containing WTO Members' legal commitments on goods.
+The WTO actively cooperates with UNCTAD and the International Trade Centre (ITC) to enhance the exchange and publication of tariff information and also maintains a database containing WTO Members' legal commitments on goods.

-To implement an enhanced framework for the collection of WTO Members' submissions of tariffs and tariff-related import statistics in order to fill in the gaps of missing data.
+To implement an enhanced framework for the collection of WTO Members' submissions of tariffs and tariff-related import statistics for filling existing gaps of data.

-The WTO will make available to the public its tariff databases at tariff line level in January 2010 via the Tariff Analysis Facility.
-The public already has access to tariff and trade information at the Harmonized System six-digit level via the Tariff Download Facility.
+Following a change in data confidentiality policy, the WTO has made available to the public its tariff databases at tariff line level in January 2010 via the Tariff Analysis Online.
+The public already had previously access to tariff and trade information at the Harmonized System six-digit level only, via the Tariff Download Facility.

 International Trade in Services Statistics

-Active participation in the work of the inter-agency Task Force on Statistics of International Trade in Services with particular emphasis on finalizing the Manual on Statistics of International Trade in Services; developing compilation guidance in co-operation with other agencies; and assisting in statistical capacity building (development of e-training modules).
+Active participation in the work of the inter-agency Task Force on Statistics of International Trade in Services with particular emphasis on improving data quality of the international agencies' released statistics.
+Assist in developing compilation guidance for the Manual on Statistics of International Trade in Services (MSITS 2010); and organize and carry out statistical capacity building.

 Inter-agency Task Force on International Merchandise Trade Statistics